Rochester City Council incumbent challenges winning opponent’s residency

 Ward 4 Council Member Kelly Rae Kirkpatrick and three other ward residents — Rachel LaForge, Andrew Knauff and Kendra Ryan — filed a civil complaint in Olmsted County District Court on Wednesday asking the court to conduct an investigation into whether her challenger, Andy Friederichs, violated election laws by claiming he resided in the ward.

 Friederichs, who defeated Kirkpatrick by 190 votes on Nov.
 5, is listed as a co-owner, along with his wife, of a homestead in Marion Township, outside city limits.
 However, in January, about four months before filing as a candidate, Friederichs changed his residency to an apartment complex he owns within Ward 4.
+He updated his affidavit again in October with an address of a different apartment building he owns downtown.

 “Friederichs’ Ward 4 residency claims are false and related solely to his business real estate holdings in Rochester,” the complaint alleges.
 “There is no credible evidence that he intends to establish his home in Ward 4 and remain there with his family.”

-Speaking by phone Thursday, Friederichs, who owns a barbershop and multiple apartment buildings in the ward, disputed the claims — stating that he moved into one of his rental units at the beginning of 2024 for personal reasons.
+Speaking by phone Thursday, Friederichs, who owns a barbershop and several apartment buildings in the ward, disputed the claims — stating that he moved into one of his rental units at the beginning of 2024 for personal reasons.
 He declined to elaborate.

 Under Minnesota law, “If an individual’s family lives in one precinct and the individual lives or does business in another, the individual’s residence is located in the precinct where the individual’s family lives, unless the individual establishes a home in the other precinct and intends to remain there.”